j4zzcat/viewport/README.md

         'rtsps://host4/ZDEEFFS::flv_1'
 ```

-Note that UNIFI streams transcoding cannot be changed, this only works for RTPS(S) streams.

 ## Theory of operation
 _Viewport_ is based on a simple client-server architecture, and is made of several parts: